zzengineer/crawlpl/README.md

 ### NAME
 rexcrawl -- crawler with regex patterns for content and crawl-urls

-csscrawl -- crawler with css selector patterns for content and crwal-urls (broken)
+csscrawl -- crawler with css selector for content and crwal-urls (broken)

-mixcrawl -- crawler with css selector patterns for content and regex for crawl-urls
+mixcrawl -- crawler with css selector for content and regex for crawl-urls

 ### SYNOPSIS